Tech for Retail 2025 Workshop: From SEO to GEO – Gaining Visibility in the Era of Generative Engines

 Example H6

-What is a conversion?
+What Is a Conversion?

-• Requesting a quote
+• A quote request;

-• Subscribing to a newsletter
+• Signing up to a newsletter;

-• Submitting a form
+• Submitting a form;

-• Watching a video
+• Watching a video;

-• Installing an app
+• Installing an app;

-• Following your brand on social media
+• Following the brand on social media.

-Suppose you sell online SEO training.
-Over a given period, 1,000 people visit your website and you sell 50 courses.
-In this case, your conversion rate is 50/1000 = 0.05, or 5%.
+Your online business sells SEO training courses.
+Over a given period, 1,000 people visit your website and 50 courses are sold.
+In this case, the conversion rate is 50/1,000 = 0.05, which equals 5%.

-Conversions and organic search
+Conversions and Organic Search

 SEO or SEA?